 The answers to these questions will affect the type and level of coverage you’ll need to properly protect your small business.

 Typically, the basic coverage for a small business includes general liability insurance, business property insurance, and workers’ compensation insurance.
 Without at least this level of coverage, you may be required to cover any losses against your company.
-Business vehicle insurance is recommended if your company uses company vehicles.
+Commerical auto insurance is also recommended if your company uses company vehicles.

 Yes, you may want to buy additional kinds of insurance depending on your industry.
 This type of coverage will address the unique risks facing your business.
 For example:

 - Sports, fitness, and spa businesses should consider insurance to cover everything from equipment breakdown to tanning bed liability.

 - For food and beverage businesses, product recall coverage or insurance to protect losses related to spoilage during transit may be appropriate.